 Furthermore, patients exiting the residential programming, along with their family members, can benefit from The Connections Program.
 This program includes 12-month-long case management services that are in place to offer ongoing and substantial support to former patients.
 A representative from this program contacts patients 48 hours after they are discharged and is available to assist these individuals in seeking and receiving the additional services they need in order to remain successful in the process of healing and recovery.

-Lastly, former patients can take part in the Alumni Services affiliated with Sierra Tucson.
+Lastly, former patients can take part in the Alumni Relations affiliated with Sierra Tucson.
 These services include groups offered through outpatient centers, which are located across the United States.

 If you or a loved one wishes to receive the superior care that has improved the lives of many individuals who have struggled with chronic pain, look no further than Sierra Tucson.
 The life you have envisioned can begin here.